Minor in Dance

 Minor in Dance Curriculum

 You must complete 16 units for the minor.
-It is recommended that you take World Dance Cultures (OART-UT 701) or Why Dance Matters (OART-UT 703) for 4 units or Art is a Hammer (ART-SHU 610), for NYU Shanghai students, and then any combination of the courses below so as to add up to a total of 16 units.
+It is recommended that you take World Dance Cultures (OART-UT 701) or Why Dance Matters (OART-UT 703) for 4 units, and then any combination of the courses below so as to add up to a total of 16 units.

 Please note: Not all courses are offered during all academic sessions.
 Check Albert for course schedule and work with your academic advisor to plan accordingly.
 Courses listed are allocated to the Minor.
 For courses with an OART-UT prefix, course registration is first come, first served and open to all undergraduates - reserved spaces or guaranteed seats are not available for the Minor.
 For department major courses, refer to the 'Notes' section in Albert for additional departmental requirements and non-major procedures.
 Courses offered at the School of Professional Studies are not eligible to count toward Tisch Minors.